windoze/Argos/MANUAL.md

 URL prefix is `/index_name/item`, with following parameters:

 * `id`, value is a list of primary keys, seperated by comma `,`.
-* `fl`, same as in Query section.
+* `fl` and `fmt`, same as in Query section.

-Number of returned documents always equals to the number specified in `id` parameter, but all values are empty if the document does not actually exist.
+Number of returned documents always equals to the number specified in `id` parameter, and the order is same as the order specified in query.
+All values are empty if the document does not actually exist.

 ### Real-Time Update ###